 After a vaginal delivery Overview of Labor and Delivery Although each labor and delivery is different, most follow a general pattern.
 Therefore, an expectant mother can have a general idea of what changes will occur in her body to enable her to deliver... read more , the newborn may be laid carefully on the mother's abdomen for skin-to-skin contact or wrapped in a blanket for the mother to hold.
 After a cesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
 In the United States, up to 30% of deliveries are cesarean.
 Doctors use a cesarean delivery... read more , if the other parent or another support person is present, the newborn may be given to that person to hold.
 The mother can see the newborn and then hold the baby after the cesarean delivery is finished.

 Not all deliveries follow a standard pattern.
 For example, some women have complications of labor and delivery Introduction to Complications of Labor and Delivery Usually, labor and delivery occur without any problems.
-Serious problems are relatively rare, and most can be anticipated and treated effectively.
-However, problems sometimes develop suddenly... read more .
+Serious problems are relatively rare, and doctors can usually detect and treat them.
+Regular visits to a doctor or certified nurse midwife... read more .
 In some cases, the newborn requires some special attention by the medical staff after birth.

 Cutting the Umbilical Cord